flogy/gatsby-mdx-tts/README.md

 If you choose to use your own component, make sure it uses the `SpeechOutputProps` exported from this plugin.

+## Event listeners

+To be able to react to certain events you can register the following event listeners:

+### `onWordMarked`

+When a speech output is played the spoken words are highlighted in the text simultaneously.
+The `onWordMarked` listener is called as soon as a new word is highlighted and delivers the currently highlighted word as a string.
+When no word is highlighted (anymore) the string is empty.

 ## Contribute 🦸

 Contributions are more than welcome!
 I would love to see text-to-speech becoming a thing in the already very accessible Gatsby ecosystem.
 If agree and would like to join me on this mission it would be awesome to get in touch! 😊